 Longer performances, for example an extended day for a freedive instructor with back-to-back teaching sessions, require fuel for extensive aerobic effort, with significant anaerobic effort.
-Effective fuelling for such performances starts the day before, with healthy fats and carbohydrates that can be stored as fatty acids and glycogen, and continues with a light meal (e.g. oats with honey, nuts and fruit) before activity, giving it time to fully digest (this may mean an early alarm).
-Blended fruit and vege-table "shakes" are energy-rich and digest rapidly, and can be a useful option before longer activities.
+Effective fuelling for such performances starts the day before, with healthy fats and carbohydrates that can be stored as fatty acids and glycogen, neal (e.g. pats with honey nuts and fruit) before activity and continues with a light meal (e.g. oats with honey, nuts and fruit) before activity, giving it time to fully digest (this may mean an early alarm).
+Blended fruit and vegetable "shakes" are energy-rich and digest rapidly, and can be a useful option before longer activities.
 Sports drinks and gels can be consumed during these activities to maintain energy.